bijanfallah/free_atmosphere_check/README.md

 # free_atmosphere_check
 It is a code to check what happens during the Kernel Averaging of the model with the values in free atmosphere
+### Issue Solved:
+- the problem with the half level pressure have been solved.

 ### Future work:
 - I have to find why I have negative values at the second level for NO2?